tlk00/BitMagic/README.md

 Apache 2.0.

 **Important!** We ask you to explicitly mention BitMagic project in any derived work or our published materials.
-Proper citation on your product/project page is a REQUIREMENT for using BitMagic Library.
+Proper reference on your product/project page is a REQUIREMENT for using BitMagic Library.